zekenie/dmv/readme.md

 yourModule
   .config(function($stateProvider) {
     $stateProvider
-      .state('posts', {
+      .state('articles', {
-        url: '/posts',
+        url: '/articles',
-        template: 'everyone can see these great posts',
+        template: 'everyone can see these great articles',
         auth: false // you could omit this, it just documents here })
-      .state('new_post', {
+      .state('new_article', {
-        url: '/newpost',
+        url: '/newarticle',
         template: 'form only for those who can write',
         auth: {
-          create: 'post'
+          create: 'article'
         }
       });